Lucky Unit 13 (Long Essay on Institutional Living)

 The problem is that the institutional structure of the environment, the arbitrary and very strict policies they’re forced to follow, don’t jive with my free-spirited personality (to put it mildly).
 It’s not you, it’s me.

-What I hate the most is when they force my partner out of the hospital if she lingers after Professor Umbridge announces sweetly, “VISITING HOURS ARE NOW OOOOVER!!” over the Soviet loudspeaker that no one can ever turn off (it reminds me too much of this link I added to the Spring Hill College Wikipedia page).
+What I hate the most is when they force Alejandra out of the hospital if she lingers after Professor Umbridge announces sweetly, “VISITING HOURS ARE NOW OOOOVER!!” over the Soviet loudspeaker that no one can ever turn off (it reminds me too much of this link I added to the Spring Hill College Wikipedia page).
 And they use their security guards to enforce visiting hours if necessary.
 More than once she’s either been escorted out by security, or just dodged the guards.
 Why is a small girl in a powerchair such a threat?
 It seems so unnecessary and inhumane to force us apart when we need to be around each other.

-Forced separation from my other half is the part I hate most about this place, along with their strict safety policies.
 Like whenever they have to re-insert my g-tube, they force me to undergo a painful stomach x-ray (or they won’t clear the nurses to continue tube feedings) just to protect against a one in a million chance freak tube accident that there’s no medical evidence to suggest will occur.
 I’ve lost count of the unnecessary stuff I’ve undergone because “we can’t override policy.”
 There are myriad examples of “practicing defensive medicine” (CYA) in every hospital nowadays, this one is not unique.

 Home care, with one-on-one staff, is simply better than institutional care, where staff may not be available to even help you sip a drink at night, and you have to wait for them to finish with other patients, whose needs may be more critical than yours.
 “YOUR ASS WILL BE WASHED IN THE ORDER IT WAS RECEIVED.”